identityLORE

 IMG_5489.JPG

-Veronica Kim, MA (they/them) is a fourth-year doctoral student in the Counseling Psychology program at TC.
+Veronica Kim, MA (they/them) is in their last year in the Counseling Psychology program at TC and in internship.
 They received a BFA in Studio Art and Philosophy from NYU and a MA in Clinical Psychology with a concentration in Spirituality Mind-Body Practice from TC.
 Their research is driven by questions around stigma, identity, and resilience, such as 1) How do people with multiple marginalized identities develop and manage their identities?
 2) How do people with stigmatized sexual identities cope with stigma?
 3) How can spirituality promote individual and collective resilience against oppression?
 In addition to research, they like gallery hopping in Chelsea, beach days with friends, and boba.

 ALUMNI